doomvox/raku-study/notes/meeting_2022feb13.md

     2.  <https://video.fosdem.org/2022/D.raku/>

-2. Some are on youtube (none of the Raku ones)
+2. Some are on youtube (but none of the Raku ones)

 3. Physics::Measure